ReggaeUlli/BA_data/README.md

    laod example flows from the flows.json file and fit for your usecase

-   ## install and run python script for camera pictures:
+   ## install the python script for camera pictures:

    install python